Poisson smooth structures on stratified symplectic spaces: Stratified spaces and their smooth structures

-Now let us introduce the notion of a smooth structure on a stratified space, which is a natural extension of our notion of a smooth structure on a pseudomanifold with isolated conical singularities (pseudomanifold w.i.c.s.) in \cite{LSV2010}.
+We now introduce the notion of a smooth structure on a stratified space $X$, which is a natural extension of our notion of a smooth structure on a pseudomanifold with isolated conical singularities (pseudomanifold w.i.c.s.) in \cite{LSV2010} (Remark \ref{rsmooth}.2).